Home page Weekly Schedule Study Aids Blackboard Charlie's History Writing Center Official Websites

 Directions:

-By week 13 of the course, you are expected to submit a two page (500-750 words) summary of the news that has affected the country that you have been studying.
+For unit 13 of the course, you are expected to submit a two-page summary of the events that have occurred in the country that you have been studying.
 Your paper should have a short introduction in which you identify the two-three main issues that your paper will examine and explain in greater detail.
-This is an assignment that requires historical analysis of current events.
-(The current events paper cannot be submitted before week 9; maybe it can if you ask me first.)
+This is an assignment that requires historical analysis of current events

 In order to cite specific information or use direct quotations, students should use parenthesis, such as (USA Today, 7 May 1997) or (www.washingtonpost.com, 7 May 2005).
 There should be many such citations, from different sources, in the body of the paper.
 These citations can be to website sources.